maxx-808/employee-directory/README.md

 ## Steps:

-to install, clone repo, npm install in employe_dir directory
+to install, clone repo, npm install in client directory

 <a name="usage-information"></a>

 ## Usage Information:

-See Heroku url to deployable app, if using through cloned repo, npm start in terminal in root directory. there will be a navbar with selection on sorting as well as a button to generate a new group of employees, must reload page or press reload button to allow mapping.
+See github deployable url to deployable app, if using through cloned repo, npm start in terminal in root directory. there will be a navbar with selection on sorting as well as a button to generate a new group of employees, must reload page or press reload button to allow mapping.

 <a name="contributors"></a>